Rukwasuchus

-Rukwasuchus is an extinct genus of peirosaurid crocodyliforms known from the middle Cretaceous Galula Formation of southwestern Tanzania.
-It contains a single species, Rukwasuchus yajabalijekundu.

-Discovery
+Rukwasuchus is an extinct genus of notosuchian crocodyliforms known from the Late Cretaceous Galula Formation of southwestern Tanzania.
+Only a limited number of fossils are known, including parts of the skull and a few isolated teeth, however the preservation of the holotype meant that the endocast could be described in detail.
+Phylogenetic analysis generally recover Rukwasuchus as being a member of the clade Peirosauria, either within Peirosauridae as originally proposed or more recently as a basal member of the family Itasuchidae, the members of which are sometimes also placed within Peirosauridae as the subfamily Pepesuchinae.
+Rukwasuchus inhabitet what is now Tanzania during the Cenomanian to Campanian, at which point the region was covered by an extensive braided river system.
+While several purportedly closely related forms have been interpreted as semi-aquatic, some features of the brain of Rukwasuchus may indicate more terrestrial habits.
+The genus is monotypic, it contains only a single species, Rukwasuchus yajabalijekundu.

+History and naming

 Rukwasuchus is known from its holotype, RRBP 08630, a well-preserved rear part of the skull including the cranial table, braincase, and interorbital region lacking the rostrum, the front portion of the palate, both lacrimals, jugals, and quadratojugals, as well as the mandible.
 RRBP 08630 was collected during 2008 at Namba 2 locality (also known as RRBP 2007-02), together with the titanosaurian Rukwatitan bisepultus which is exclusive to this locality.
 Material referred to Rukwasuchus includes four isolated teeth, which came from the neighboring localities RRBP 2007-01 yielding the 3 teeth RRBP 07351, 07369, 09362, and RRBP 2009-01 yielding the tooth RRBP 09367.
-All specimens came from approximately 25 km south of Lake Rukwa in the Galula Study Area, Rukwa Rift Basin of southwestern Tanzania, belonging to the Namba Member of the Galula Formation which dates to the late Aptian or possibly early Cenomanian stage of the middle Cretaceous, approximately 100 mya.
+All specimens came from approximately 25 km south of Lake Rukwa in the Galula Study Area, Rukwa Rift Basin of southwestern Tanzania, belonging to the Namba Member of the Galula Formation, which though initially interpreted as being late Aptian to early Cenomanian in age has more recently been regarded as dating to the Cenomanian to Campanian.

-Etymology

 Rukwasuchus was named by Joseph J. W. Sertich and Patrick M. O’Connor in 2014 and the type species is Rukwasuchus yajabalijekundu.

 The generic name refers to Lake Rukwa and the Rukwa Rift Basin, located in southwestern Tanzania, where the holotype of Rukwasuchus and other vertebrates were collected by the Rukwa Rift Basin Project, and suchus, Latinized from the Greek souchos, an Egyptian crocodile god.
 The specific name yajabalijekundu is derived from the Swahili language meaning "of/from the red outcrop", in reference to the Red Sandstone Group deposits exposed at the basin.